mekapeu/alx-system_engineering-devops/0x05-pointers_arrays_strings/README.md

-C - Pointers, arrays and strings
+Pointers, Arrays and Strings in C